hesamzakerirad/immigration-roadmap/Destination/README.md

 - [Average software developer salary in Austria](https://www.payscale.com/research/AT/Job=Software_Developer/Salary)

 #### Useful Stats
+- Austria's population is around 8.9 million as of 2022.
 - Roughly 73% of people speak English in Austria.
 ---